 TheGlobalEconomy.com offers interactive data tools for over 200 countries with data from The World Bank, the United Nations, the International Monetary Fund, the U.S. Energy Information Administration, UNESCO, the World Economic Forum, and many other sources.
 Visitors can compare countries and track their development over time, look at global maps, explore the relationships between indicators, and obtain summary statistics for groups of countries.
 All of the data on the website are available for download.
 All of the charts can be downloaded without registration.
 The global economy guide explains key concepts about economic growth and development, exchange rates, international trade and investment, financial systems, and other topics.
 The site also has a glossary of economic terms, a directory of resources, and quizzes on various topics.

 The idea for the website came out of The Global Economy class that Neven developed at Georgia State University in Atlanta (syllabus).
-The class covers key facts and theories about the world economy and seems popular as over 500 non-econ majors take it as elective every year.
+The class covers key facts and theories about the world economy and is taken by over 500 students every year.
 The website makes that information available to anyone and adds a lot of interactivity and data.